-This comment passed apparently without much notice or fuss.
+This comment passed apparently without much notice or fuss at the Convention in Philadelphia.
 Perhaps it was a generally assumed idea, or perhaps they simply had enough trouble in the moment to worry about arguing whether or not their document would last past their grandchildren.

 Because American history has many unique aspects, I find getting an interpretive handle on our past very difficult.
 I have taught American History for about 15 years and have only some educated and less than educated guesses.
 Clearly, however, politically and culturally we are currently shifting in some direction or another at the moment.
 How should we make sense of it?